Pargalı Ibrahim Pasha

-Pargalı Ibrahim Pasha ("Ibrahim Pasha of Parga"; c.
-1495 – 15 March 1536), also known as Frenk Ibrahim Pasha ("the Westerner"), Makbul Ibrahim Pasha ("the Favorite"), which later changed to Maktul Ibrahim Pasha ("the Executed") after his execution in the Topkapı Palace, was the first Grand Vizier of the Ottoman Empire appointed by Sultan Suleiman the Magnificent.
+Pargalı Ibrahim Pasha (c.
+1495 – 15 March 1536), was the first Grand Vizier of the Ottoman Empire appointed by Sultan Suleiman the Magnificent.

-His origin is thought to have been Albanian.

-Ibrahim, born a Christian, was enslaved during his youth.
+Ibrahim, born as Orthodox Christian, was enslaved during his youth.
 He and Suleiman became close friends in their youth.
-In 1523, Suleiman appointed Ibrahim as Grand Vizier to replace Piri Mehmed Pasha, who had been appointed in 1518 by Suleiman's father, the preceding sultan Selim I. Ibrahim remained in office for the next 13 years.
+In 1523, Suleiman appointed Ibrahim as grand vizier to replace Piri Mehmed Pasha, who had been appointed in 1518 by Suleiman's father, the preceding Sultan Selim I. Ibrahim remained in office for the next 13 years.
 He attained a level of authority and influence rivaled by only a handful of other grand viziers of the Empire, but in 1536, he was executed on Suleiman's orders and his property (much of which was gifted to him by the Sultan) was confiscated by the state.

 Biography

 Origin

 Ibrahim was born to Orthodox Christian parents in Parga, Epirus, then part of the Republic of Venice.
 His ethnicity is unknown, but he probably originally spoke a Slavic dialect and also knew Greek and Albanian.
 His father was either a sailor or a fisherman.
-Some time between 1499 and 1502 he was captured in a raid by Iskender Pasha, the Ottoman governor of Bosnia, becoming a slave.
+Some time between 1499 and 1502, during the Ottoman–Venetian War, he was captured in a raid by Iskender Pasha, the Ottoman governor of Bosnia, and became a slave.
 He first met Prince Suleiman while residing at Iskender Pasha's estate near Edirne, most likely in 1514.
 It was then that he was taken into Suleiman's service.

 Political career

 After his rival Hain Ahmed Pasha, the governor of Egypt, declared himself independent of the Ottoman Empire and was executed in 1524, Ibrahim Pasha traveled south to Egypt in 1525 and reformed the Egyptian provincial civil and military administration system.
 He promulgated an edict, the Kanunname, outlining his system.

 In a lavish ceremony in 1523, Ibrahim Pasha was married to Muhsine Hatun, the granddaughter of the same Iskender Pasha who had captured him more than two decades previously.
 This marriage appears to have been politically motivated as a method of integrating Ibrahim, an outsider, into the Ottoman elite.
 While Muhsine was initially skeptical about her new husband, they eventually formed a loving relationship.
 Although historians once believed that the woman Ibrahim married was Hatice Sultan, the sister of Sultan Suleiman, this had been based on scanty evidence and conjecture.
 As a result of research carried out by the historian Ebru Turan, including the discovery of multiple references to Muhsine in Venetian and Ottoman texts as well as a signed letter from her to Ibrahim, it is now accepted that Ibrahim's wife was Muhsine and not Hatice.
+They had at least one child, a son named Mehmed Şah Bey (dead in 1539).